 ‘I’m glad to see you truly appraising your lack of skill.’

 ‘I don’t think this game is a matter of skill,’ Boroden replied with sardonic poise.
-‘I’ve heard that you fix it so that I win the first two games and you the third and thus claim mastery.
+‘I’ve heard that you fix it so I’ll win the first two games and you the third and thus claim mastery.
 I want to know what you’ll ask me to give you then?’

 Boroden focused on the Fidchell board, trying to hide his disapproval from Midhir.
-‘Would you not if you had to live your life a slave?’
+‘Would you not if you’d to live your life a slave?’

 ‘Tut, tut.
 You are too hot-headed and show no reasoning.
 It is a fact of life that work must be done - crops grown, food prepared, clothes spun.
 This freedom from servitude that you desire is nothing but a dream, and dreams make one discontented.
 Discontentment leads to disobedience.
 Brownies have got fussy.
 They expect titbits and leave if their work is complained about.
 And now this…’